lincolnhard/NN-inference-edge/README.md

-# NN inference using SNPE
+# NN inference

+master branch for TensorRT

+onnx-test branch for NNAPI